edwinsteele/wordspeak.org/stories/bible-translation-confidence.md

         <p>Gordis suggests that <i>bōḵîm</i>, “those who weep,” may be an abstract noun, “weeping,” parallel to <i>’ēḇel</i>, “mourning.”<a href="#fnref:17" title="return to article"> ↩</a></p>
     </li>
 </ol></div>

+Source code is available in my [Github repo](https://github.com/edwinsteele/translation-confidence).

+Please let me know if you are aware of any translations with any sort of confidence indicator.